gvwilson/sensibleadventures/nardica/nardica.md

 ## Chapter 3

-It was a four-day to Rothera.
+It was a four-day to Rothera across the Weddel Sea.
+Two hundred years ago,
+their route would have been choked with ice even in summer.
+No longer:
-Waves a meter high
+waves a meter high
 made the *Guinevere* rock from side to side in a surging rhythm that Iffy knew as well as she knew her own heartbeat.
 After motoring for a couple of hours,